-- The upper part displays parent information, e.g. a Sales Order. - The lower part displays the child information, e.g. the related Sales Order Lines.
+- The upper part shows parent information.
+For example, a Sales Order. - The lower part shows the child information.
+For example, the related Sales Order Lines.

 Note: The child satellite sessions of a MMT session are maintained on the Satellite Sessions tab of the session editor.